 Leica M10-P vs Olympus E-30

 The Leica M10-P and the Olympus E-30 are two enthusiast cameras that were officially introduced, respectively, in August 2018 and November 2008.
-The M10-P is a rangefinder-style mirrorless camera, while the E-30 is a DSLR.
+The M10-P is a rangefinder-focusing mirrorless camera, while the E-30 is a DSLR.
 The cameras are based on a full frame (M10-P) and a Four Thirds (E-30) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Olympus provides 12.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.